Will Too Much THC Hurt You?

 What Is THC?

 Tetrahydrocannabinol (THC) is one of the 100+ cannabinoids present in Cannabis.
-THC is present in the buds, flowers, and leaves of mainly the female plant.
-It was discovered in 1969, and it is the primary psychoactive substance in the plant.
-It is also responsible for the plant’s resistance to insect predators, environmental stressors, and harsh sunlight.
+Found in the buds, flowers, and leaves of mainly the female plant.
+THC was discovered in 1969, and it is the primary psychoactive substance in the plant.
+Also known to be responsible for the plant’s resistance to insect predators, environmental stressors, and harsh sunlight.

-It has been classified and reclassified several times but is currently a schedule IV by UN standards.
-It is a schedule I and IV substance for “no accepted medical use” and “lack of safety” in the US.
-It is still very illegal in most parts of the US and the world without a medical prescription.
+In addition, it’s been classified and reclassified several times but is currently a schedule IV by UN standards.
+Classified as a schedule I and IV substance for “no accepted medical use” and “lack of safety” in the US.
+Although it’s still illegal in most parts of the US and the world without a medical prescription.

 The FDA, however, approved a form of THC, Dronabinol (a generic name).
 Big pharma sells it as an appetite booster for people living with HIV/AIDS (PLWHA).
 This drug formulation of THC is an oily and thick resin sold in capsules.
 Marinol, Syndros, REDUVO, and Adversa are some brand names used in marketing it.